Chisomnwa/Chisomnwa/README.md

 ## 🚀 About me:

-I'm a passionate Software (AI) & Data Engineer dedicated to crafting scalable data solutions that drive business growth.
-With a strong focus on building robust data pipelines, designing efficient databases, and creating analytics solutions, I thrive on solving complex data challenges.
+I'm a Software Engineer with a strong focus on systems thinking, performance, and scalable architecture.
+I build efficient, reliable systems designed to handle real-world complexity and growth.

+I also bring solid experience in data engineering — designing robust data pipelines, modeling efficient databases, and developing analytics solutions that support data-driven decision-making.

+I enjoy solving complex problems at the intersection of systems and data, where performance, scalability, and clean design matter most.

 ## ✨ When I'm not immersed in code, you'll find me: